sh1boot/sh1boot.github.io/_posts/2025-02-18-extended-precision-numpy-matpow.md

   return (lo, hi)
 ```

-It turns out you can do exactly this trick but with modular matrix
+Knowing that, it turns out you can do essentially this trick but with
-arithmetic in much the same way.
-Moreover you can continue to use numpy
+modular matrix arithmetic in much the same way.
+Moreover you can
-to implement it; you just end up doing the multi-step approach on the
+continue to use numpy to implement it; you just end up doing the
-_outside_ of the iteration through the matrices rather than on the
+multi-step approach on the _outside_ of the iteration through the
-inside the way `dtype=object` probably would.
+matrices rather than on the inside the way `dtype=object` probably
+would.

 This way you still use whatever accelerated implementation is behind the
 64-bit numpy matrix multiplication; just in a few extra passes, and then